*Always talk to your metabolic healthcare professional prior to making any changes to your PKU diet.

 Where will I be spending the holidays and how long will the trip be?

-Do I have enough formula so I do not run out over the weekend?
+Do I have enough formula so I do not run out while away over the weekend?

 Am I dining at home or at someone else’s home?

-Will I be making the menu or someone else?
+Will I be preparing the food or will someone else?

 Once you know more about what your day/weekend will consist of, you can make a plan.

-One key thing to plan in advance is the menu.
+One key thing is to plan the menu in advance.
 If you are not dining at home, but at a friend’s or relative’s home, it will be important to ask what is being served, then…

-Ask if you can bring a side dish (one that is low protein for you, but enough for everyone to share).
+Ask if you can bring a side dish (one that is suitable for you, but enough for everyone to share).

 Let them know about your dietary needs so they can omit or serve items on the side that are not low protein friendly, like cheese or bread crumbs.

-Many traditional holiday favorites can be modified to reduce the protein, while still keeping the taste and texture you and others love.
-Here are some recipes with small changes to lower the protein content — they are sure to become family staples at your holiday meals:
+Many traditional holiday favorites can be modified to reduce the protein while still keeping the taste and texture you and others love.

 Reduced Protein Mashed Potatoes